- Written by Dr.Mehmet Demircioglu

 The DHI and FUE comparison is useful only when patients understand that these names describe tools and sequences, not a guarantee of a better result.
 Poor planning with a modern tool is still poor planning.

 Sapphire FUE usually refers to using sapphire blades during recipient area incision making.
-I use sapphire blades because they can be precise in the right hands, but I do not want patients to think the blade creates the result alone.
+I use sapphire blades because they can be precise in the right hands, but patients should not think the blade creates the result alone.
 The surgeon’s angle, direction, density planning, and donor management remain central.

 My explanation of Sapphire FUE goes deeper into this point.
 The tool matters, but the tool cannot replace judgment.
 A skilled surgeon can use a tool well.
 A weak plan can make any tool look impressive in advertising and disappointing in reality.

 Incisions are the tiny openings made in the recipient area where grafts will be placed.
 Incision angle and direction affect naturalness.
-This is one reason I place great importance on the surgeon creating the recipient area incisions.
+I place great importance on the surgeon creating the recipient area incisions.

 Implantation means placing grafts into the recipient area.
 It must be gentle, organized, and consistent with the direction of surrounding hair.
 The team matters here, but the plan and supervision matter too.